xuanwuzi/Deeplabv3plus-for-tensorflow/README.md

 Project purpose:

-1.Realize semantic segmentation of any image based on developedv3plus (2 categories).
+1. Realize semantic segmentation of any image based on developedv3plus (2 categories).

 Steps: